Can the World's Oldest Tree Survive 'progress'? | LatestLY

 In the depths of a Chilean rainforest stands the 'Gran Abuelo,' an approximately 5,400-year-old tree fighting for survival.
-A highway project now threatens its existence — and the ecosystem around it.Empires have risen and fallen, languages have been born and forgotten — but this tree stood the test of time: the 5,400-year-old Gran Abuelo, which means grandfather in Spanish.
+A highway project now threatens its existence — and the ecosystem around it.Empires have risen and fallen, languages have been born and forgotten — but this tree stood the test of time: The 5,400-year-old Gran Abuelo, or great grandfather in Spanish.

-Jonathan Barichivich, a renowned Chilean scientist working in France, grew up in the temperate rainforest of Alerce Costero National Park.
+Jonathan Barichivich, a renowned Chilean scientist working in France, grew up in the temperate rainforest now protected in Alerce Costero National Park.
 His grandfather, Anibal, discovered the Gran Abuelo tree in 1972 while working as a park ranger.
 That moment, he says, changed the course of his family's history — and the tree's.

 "I took my first steps in this forest with my grandfather.
-He taught me the names of the plants before I could even read," Barichivich recalls.
-"The memories of my childhood are the fuel for my scientific passion."
+He taught me the names of the plants before I could even read," Barichivich recalled.
+"The memories of my childhood are fuel for my scientific passion."

-Now, Barichivich and his mother, along with a team of researchers are unlocking the secrets stored in the Abuelo and the other trees in the forests — information that could shape how we understand and fight climate change.
+Now, Barichivich and his mother, along with a team of researchers, are unlocking the secrets stored in the Gran Abuelo and other trees — information that could shape how we understand and fight climate change.

 Not just old, but record-keeper of climate patterns